Welcome to Hyeonggeun's Terminal!

 #other #ongoing

 I am one of the project leader of Harooo Communication.
 A representative service is SNS 'Harooo' where writings last 24 hours.
 Harooo Communication was announced by media, and members of Harooo Communication are supported by NAVER.
-There are many projects in Harooo Communication.

 #research #ongoing